 For admission into the M.S., M.A., or Ph.D. degree programs, applicants must have a bachelor's degree from an approved institution and should have an undergraduate foundation in mathematics equivalent to that of a major in mathematics at the University of South Carolina.
 At a minimum, this should include a course in abstract algebra (equivalent to MATH 546) and one in advanced calculus (equivalent to MATH 554).
 A one year sequence in each is desirable.
 A minimum B (3.0) average in all college-level math courses is required for full admission.
 Applicants who do not have this preparation may be conditionally admitted and placed in such undergraduate courses as necessary to strengthen their backgrounds.

 Applicants should submit an official transcript from each school or college previously attended, at least two letters of recommendation from persons familiar with their abilities in mathematics, and an official report of scores achieved on the GRE.
 A GRE score of at least 700 on the quantitative portion is expected.
 Applicants whose native language is not English are also required to submit a satisfactory score on the iBT TOEFL exam.
 The minimum score for admission to the program is 88.
-A minimum iBT TOEFL score of 100 is required for consideration for a teaching assistantship; there are also minimum levels for each sub-category (listening, speaking, reading, writing), which can be viewed here.
+A minimum iBT TOEFL score of 100 is required for consideration for a teaching assistantship; and see the minimum levels for each sub-category (listening, speaking, reading, writing).
 The GRE Mathematics Subject Exam is not required, but a strong score enhances the probability of admission with assistantship and the possibility of a supplemental fellowship.

 Application materials should be submitted as much as possible online to the Graduate School, or be mailed to: The Graduate School, University of South Carolina, Columbia, SC 29208.
 More details can also be found at the link to Admissions Requirements at the left hand side of this page.